d-krupke/cpsat-primer/README.md

 ### Distinguishing Exploratory and Workhorse Studies in Benchmarking

-Before diving into comprehensive benchmarking, it’s essential to conduct preliminary investigations to assess your model’s capabilities and identify any foundational issues.
+Before diving into comprehensive benchmarking, it is essential to conduct preliminary investigations to assess your model’s capabilities and identify any foundational issues.
 This phase, known as _exploratory studies_, is crucial for establishing the basis for more detailed benchmarking, subsequently termed as _workhorse studies_.
 These latter studies aim to provide reliable answers to specific research questions and are often the core of academic publications.
-It's important to explicitly differentiate between these two study types and maintain their distinct purposes: exploratory studies for initial understanding and flexibility, and workhorse studies for rigorous, reproducible research.
+It is important to explicitly differentiate between these two study types and maintain their distinct purposes: exploratory studies for initial understanding and flexibility, and workhorse studies for rigorous, reproducible research.